Evaluation Assurance Level

 Electronic funds transfer at point of sale

-Electronic funds transfer at point of sale is an electronic payment system involving electronic funds transfers based on the use of payment cards, such as debit or credit cards, at payment terminals located at points of sale.
+An electronic payment system involving electronic funds transfers based on the use of payment cards, such as debit or credit cards, at payment terminals located at the place the sale took place.

 The counter-measures employed to reduce classified emanations from a facility and its systems to an acceptable level.
-Emanations can be in the form of Radio Frequency energy, sound waves or optical signals.
+Emanations can be in the form of radio frequency (RF) energy, sound waves or optical signals.

 An ACSC program that sets out the requirements for government and organisations to be formally recognised to conduct emanation security practices to national standards.